This section has been designed to keep residents informed of major projects happening within the City. This allows residents to:

 - Time to review and comment on upcoming projects which may affect your area

-Below is a listing of curent projects ongoing in the Shire.
+Below is a listing of curent projects ongoing in the City.
 Please click on the relevant project to view more information on it.

 Forrestfield-Airport Link will connect Forrestfield to the city with a new train line.
 It will open up the eastern suburbs to the rail network for the first time and give Perth Airport users a five-minute faster option than by car.